-- Check that the crankcase is filled to the full mark on the crankcase oil fill and dipstick.
+- · Check that the crankcase is filled to the full mark on the crankcase oil fill and dipstick.
 If necessary, add oil through the engine oil fill.
-See the engine Operator's manual for instructions, engine oil dipstick location and oil recommendations. - Make sure all nuts, bolts, screws and pins are in place and tight. - Adjust the seat position, and make certain you can reach all the controls from operator's position. - Fill the fuel tank with fresh fuel.
-Refer to engine manual for fuel recommendations.
+See the engine Operator's manual for instructions, engine oil dipstick location and oil recommendations. - · Make sure all nuts, bolts, screws and pins are in place and tight. - Adjust the seat position, and make certain you can reach all the controls from operator's position. - Fill the fuel tank with fresh fuel.
+Refer to engine manual for fuel recommendations. - Check the hydraulic oil level.